Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/about.md

 ---
 title: About Me
 subtitle: >-
-  This is just me  giving you updates about my journey as a web-developer, ie ... i hope you stick around *winks*
+  This is just me  giving you updates about my journey as a web-developer, ... i hope you stick around *winks*
 img_path: images/IMG_5563.JPG
 template: page
 ---